grokible/sails-tutorial-1/TUTORIALS/TUTORIAL01.md

 experimentation).
 Also, it's unfortunate that these in model file custom validations are called "types" since that name refers to the underlying data type for the attribute.

+Note that validations just prior to persisting in the database are of limited value.
+We really need to do these validations on the incoming parameters.
+We'll see how to do REST parameter validation in TUTORIAL02.

 ## Updated User.js

 So now we are ready to update our api/models/User.js file.
 The finished product should be this: